 The full story of John Logie Baird's life can be found in: John Logie Baird: a life by Antony Kamm and Malcolm Baird, published in 2002 by the National Museums of Scotland.

-For more information on John Logie Baird and family, please visit the website at http://www.bairdtelevision.com.
+For more information on John Logie Baird and family, visit the Baird Television website.

 John Logie Baird, the inventor of television, lived in Baird Court from 1941 until his death in 1946.
 Located at 1 Station Road, the building was demolished in 2007 and replaced with the Egerton Place block of flats.